March 23rd, 1882 — February 6th, 1968

 C. Montague Shaw was born Charles Montague Discombe Sparrow in Adelaide, Australia; as a boy, he attended the Australian boarding school known as Prince Alfred College–from which his friend Lionel Logue, later the speech therapist to England’s King George VI, also graduated.
-Like Logue, Sparrow pursued the study of elocution after leaving school—but wasn’t initially able to use his voice as the basis of a career; he worked as a clerk and made a few prospecting forays before leaving Australia to seek his fortune in England in 1906.
-There, he found employment first as a paid “reader” and then as a Shakespearean repertory actor, touring Britain with the popular Benson Company for several years.
-In 1911, he signed with the Charles Howitt theatrical company and traveled to South Africa, where he subsequently began a second career as an elocution teacher.
-His teaching was interrupted by World War 1, during which he served with Britain’s colonial East African forces and achieved the rank of captain; after concluding his military service, he went back to England in 1919, where he married and resumed his acting career.
+Like Logue, Sparrow pursued the study of elocution after leaving school, and won the South Australian Literary Societies’ Elocution Competition in 1900.
+Over the next five years, he did some amateur acting in South Australia, then worked as a clerk in West Australia and made a few prospecting forays.
+In 1906, he left Australia to seek his fortune in England, where he found employment first as a paid “reader” and then as a Shakespearean repertory actor, touring Britain with the popular Benson Company for several years.
+In 1911, he signed with the Charles Howitt theatrical company and traveled to South Africa; one Australian newspaper clipping also refer to him taking an acting tour in the “Far East” (most likely Hong Kong) in that same year.
+He subsequently settled in South Africa and began a new career as an elocution teacher, for the Education Department in Pretoria and at Johannesburg University.
+His teaching was interrupted by World War 1, during which he served with Britain’s colonial East African forces and achieved the rank of major; after concluding his military service, he went back to England in 1919, where he married and resumed his acting career.
 He and his wife briefly returned to South Africa, but moved to England shortly after the birth of their daughter in 1921.
 Sparrow obtained a job as an elocution teacher at a Toronto school in 1922, and relocated to Canada with his family; in 1924 he took another teaching position at a school in Boston and settled for a time in Massachusetts.

 In 1926, Sparrow began acting again, appearing in a couple of silent Hollywood features but principally working on the New York stage; it was around this time that he adopted “Shaw” as his stage name.
 He played prominent parts in several Broadway shows (including a revival of William Gillette’s famed Sherlock Holmes play) during the late 1920s and early 1930s; by 1932, he had permanently settled in California, where he appeared in West Coast stage plays and took many minor supporting roles in the Hollywood features of the 1930s–particularly films set in England (such as The Mystery of Mr. X) and historical epics (like Queen Christina).
 He won larger roles in 1930s chapterplays, however–the first of these being Undersea Kingdom (Republic, 1936), in which he was cast as the brilliant Professor Norton, a scientist who was apparently a geologist, archeologist, and physicist.
 Hoping to discover the cause of a series of mysterious undersea earthquakes, Norton led a submarine expedition to the legendary sunken realm of Atlantis—which he (accurately) believed to have been preserved by a gigantic watertight dome.
 Shortly after arriving in Atlantis, Norton was captured and brainwashed by the kingdom’s evil ruler Unga Khan (Monte Blue), who then ordered the scientist to develop powerful rockets that would allow Khan to conquer the “surface world.”
 Navy officer Crash Corrigan (Ray Corrigan) eventually managed to rescue the professor and restore his mind–and then, with his help, smashed Khan’s ambitious scheme.
 Shaw was excellent in this part, which amounted in effect to a dual role.
 He was calmly commanding as the “real” Norton–gravely and tersely rebuking a hysterical submarine crewman, expounding on his Atlantean theory with convincing authority, and courageously defying Khan; as the mind-controlled Norton, he adopted a memorably crazed and monomaniacal manner—obsessively laboring in his “master’s” laboratory, insistently pestering Khan for needed scientific supplies, and grinning evilly whenever he saw a chance to remove his “enemy” Corrigan.